strategist922/SolutionArchitects/README.md

 To demonstrate the power of Azure SQL Data Warehouse we will examine a sample use case that integrates SQL Data Warehouse with Azure Machine Learning.
 Along the way you will also be exposed to a number of other Azure components, namely Event Hub, Stream Analytics, and Power BI - as well as an on-prem SQL Server via a Data Management Gateway.
 At the end of this gallery we will include the steps to deploy this use case in your Azure subscription.

-The use case is a rating system that allows users to rate an event (such as a conference talk) and visualize the results in real time (currently 5 second intervals).
-Ratings are also stored in a data warehouse and sent to machine learning for near real time predictions (currently 15 minute intervals).
+The use case is a rating system that allows users to rate an event (such as a conference talk) and visualize the results in real time (5 second intervals).
+Ratings are also stored in a data warehouse and sent to machine learning for near real time predictions (15 minute intervals).
 Lastly, historical ratings are bulk-loaded from an on-prem database.

-When everything is successfully deployed and running, the final result will be a PowerBI dashboard showing the ratings of each individual device in real time and the average rating for all four devices.
+When everything is successfully deployed and running, the final result will be a PowerBI dashboard showing the ratings of each individual device in real time and the average rating for all devices.

 Here is a screenshot of a sample dashboard.